orsenthil/senthil.learntosolveit.com-deploy/posts/2007/12/31/books-i-could-read-this-year.md

 19. **The Sign of Four**

 20. **A Study in Scarlet**
-     These showcase the brilliance of Sir Arthur Conan Doyle through Sherlock Holmes and Dr. Watson.
+     These showcase the brilliance of Sir {{% wikipedia article="Arthur Conan Doyle" %}} through {{% wikipedia article="Sherlock Holmes" %}} and Dr. Watson.
 I read these for the second time, as I had completed the Sherlock Holmes series a long time back.

 Many of these books, like *Guide to Earth, Moon, and Space*, *The Theory of Everything*, and the Sherlock Holmes series, I read along with my friend Avinash, and we both enjoyed them together.